 The Nijmegen Vierdaagse long distance walk is internationally known as the Walk of the World, or the Four Days Marches of Nijmegen.
 What drives people to walk these crazy distances for 4 days in a row?
 It’s hard to explain, or even understand, if you haven’t experienced it for yourself.

 As you crawl along the Via Gladiola on the final stretch of the last day, the euphoria that comes over you causes a natural high that may well turn into a recurring virus.
 You get itchy feet, and you’ll want to do it again.

 The Vierdaagse virus is real

-I thought I’ll just do it once and be done with it.
-But then it gets under your skin, and you find yourself with an aching heart, just seeing all those people crossing the Waal bridge on the first morning, the euphoria of reaching the Via Gladiola on the final day, and everything inbetween…
+I thought I’d just do it once and be done with it.
+But then it gets under your skin… And you find yourself with a restless heart, just seeing all those people crossing the Waal river bridge on the first morning, the euphoria on the Via Gladiola – and everything inbetween.